w3c/wg-effectiveness/process.md

 # Liaisons
 W3C sometimes coordinates acitivies with another organisation or informs other organisations of W3C work relevant to their work or operations.
 Liaisons are managed by the [W3C Team](#the-w3c-team).

-[The Director](#the-director) can negotiate a Memorandum of Understanding (MoU) with another organisation.
+[The Team](#the-w3c-team) can negotiate a Technical Agreement (sometimes called a Memorandum of Understanding) with another organisation.
 This may be for many reasons including the W3C working with another organisation on a joint piece of work.
-The [AC](#advisory-committee-ac) will be informed of an MoU before signing.
-For further details on MoU process please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#Liaisons).
+The [AC](#advisory-committee-ac) will be informed of an Technical Agreement before signing.
+For further details on Technical Agreement process please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#Liaisons).